Welcome to the wonderful world of hop growing!

 Bines may grow up to 25 feet in a single season but will die back to the crown each fall.
-In addition to the true roots and aerial vine, the crown also produces underground stems called rhizomes.
+In addition to the true roots and aerial bine, the crown also produces underground stems called rhizomes.

 Rhizomes resemble roots but possess numerous buds and are used for vegetative propagation.
 Thus propagated, all plants of a given variety are genetically identical.

-Pollination stimulates higher yields by increasing cone size and seed set, but because brewers prefer seedless hops, males are only grown with other wise poor yielding female varieties.
-Hop seed from a pollinated female is only planted when a cross between the male and female is desired to obtain a new variety.
+Pollination stimulates higher yields by increasing cone size and seed set, but because brewers prefer seedless hops, males are only grown with otherwise poor-yielding female varieties.
+Therefore, hop seed from a pollinated female is only planted when a cross between the male and female is desired to obtain a new variety.

-Upon obtaining rhizomes, they should be stored in a plastic bag slightly moistened and kept in a refrigerator until you are ready to plant.
+Upon obtaining rhizomes, they should be stored in a plastic bag, slightly moistened, and kept in a refrigerator until you are ready to plant.

 Hop is dioecious, producing male and female flowers on separate plants.
 The commercial hop is a female plant with flowers (burrs) produced on side arms that develop along the stem.
 Burrs develop into hop cones, which are sometimes called hops.

-At this “burr” stage the flower is approximately 1/4 inch in diameter and is composed of many florets whose styles give it a spiny appearance.
-This is when the flower is receptive to pollen and if males are present, wind-borne pollen will fertilize the female flower and result in a seeded female hop cone.
+At this “burr” stage, the flower is approximately 1/4 inch in diameter and is composed of many florets whose styles give it a spiny appearance.
+This is when the flower is receptive to pollen, and if males are present, wind-borne pollen will fertilize the female flower and result in a seeded female hop cone.

-Hops prefer full sun and rich soil, preferably light textured, well-drained soil with a pH of 6.5 – 8.0.
+Hops prefer full sun and rich soil, preferably light-textured, well-drained soil with a pH of 6.5 – 8.0.
 If drainage is a problem, small mounds can be built using surrounding topsoil mixed with organic matter.

-Since the hop is a perennial, it’s not a bad idea to dig holes about one foot deep so that some manure and other slow release organic fertilizers can be mixed with your soil and replaced into the hole.
+Since the hop is a perennial, it’s not a bad idea to dig holes about one foot deep so that some manure and other slow-release organic fertilizers can be mixed with your soil and replaced into the hole.
 This puts the nutrients in the root zone.

 Rhizomes should be planted vertically with the bud pointing up or horizontally about 1″ below the soil surface.
-First year hops have a minimal root system and require frequent short waterings much like any baby plant, but do not drown it with too much water.
+First-year hops have a minimal root system and require frequent short waterings, much like any baby plant, but do not drown it with too much water.

 Mulching the soil surface with some organic matter works wonders in conserving moisture as well as helps control weeds.
 Once the hop is established after the first season, less frequent deep watering is best, preferably drip irrigation.
-Try not to soak the vine during watering, as that will sometimes encourage diseases.
+Try not to soak the bine during watering, as that will sometimes encourage diseases.

-Each Spring apply a hearty dose of manure as a top dressing or fertilize with a balanced chemical fertilizer that is recommended for garden vegetables.
-Don’t expect very much in growth or flowers the first year because the hop is basically establishing its root system.
-Full growth and maximum crops of flowers will be achieved during the second year.
+Each Spring, apply a hearty dose of manure as a top dressing or fertilize with a balanced chemical fertilizer that is recommended for garden vegetables.
+Don’t expect very much growth or flowers in the first year because the hop is basically establishing its root system.
+Full growth and maximum crops of flowers will be achieved during the second+ year.

-Do not prune baby hops, let everything grow.
+Do not prune baby hops.
+Let everything grow.